cypress-io/cypress-documentation/content/guides/component-testing/getting-started.md

 1. **Quick start with a template**

-If you just want to see it working but don’t want to write some code, do the following:
+If you just want to see it working but don’t want to write code, do the following:

 - Clone the cypress monorepo
 - Get the template: `git checkout ct-quick-setup`